Long Term Accommodation Plan 2016-2021

 Capital Construction

-The Niagara Catholic District School Board Long Term Accommodation Plan 2016-2021 recommends that the following schools be considered for applications for capital construction.
+The Niagara Catholic District School Board Long Term Accommodation Plan 2016-2021 recommended that the following schools be considered for applications for capital construction.

 - Grimsby/Lincoln Elementary School (2018-2020)